enumer-8/renderr/README.md

 to plain memory access, like Mode 13 in DOS.
 The scope of this project is simple - be able to generate and render primitives within a window using purely vector and matrix mathematics, and then output the resulting images to an image file such as BMP or PPM.

+### Changelog

+24.02.2023 - Changed window initialization method from GLFW/SDL2 to X11/Xlib.
+Window fills with blue.